 While shopping for any bag, it’s good to see the quality, size, pocket organization, material, and other tiny details.
 In this regard, zippers have a key consideration.
 As, it ensures the security of one’s luggage, worthy stuff, and personal belongings.
-Thus, let’s know how to fix the zipper on the bag if it’s broken or just stuck or faced with any other problem.
+Thus, it’s important to know how to fix the zipper on the bag if it’s broken or just stuck or faced with any other problem.

 Next, before you discard the bags, let’s get a look at the possible ways to fix the broken or stuck zippers of the bags.